An in-depth interview with parents, to review relevant history and current concerns

 Parent consultation usually involves an in-depth interview and discussion with parents around a specific concern.
 The goal of a consultation is to gather information about your child in order to discuss their needs and how to move forward.

-I provide psychotherapy to children and adolescents who are feeling stuck in some aspect of their lives.
-Many of the clients I work with are stressed, worried, anxious, sad, or angry, and are having some difficulty at home or school.
+We provide psychotherapy to children and adolescents who are feeling stuck in some aspect of their lives.
+Many of the clients who seek service are stressed, worried, anxious, sad, or angry, and are having some difficulty at home or school.

 Psychotherapy begins with an in-depth interview with parents and engaging assessment activities children, in order to better understand the situation.
 Goal setting and planning are the next important steps in psychotherapy, followed by sessions with your child to further understand and support them in order to build skills and facilitate positive change.
 Parents are involved in sessions as needed throughout the course of psychotherapy.

-When providing psychotherapy, my approach comes primarily from a Cognitive-Behavioural perspective (CBT), though I also use elements of Emotion Focused Therapy (EFT), Dialectical Behaviour Therapy (DBT), mindfulness, collaborative problem solving, play therapy, attachment theory, and motivational interviewing.
+When providing psychotherapy, our approach comes primarily from a Cognitive-Behavioural perspective (CBT), though we also use elements of Emotion Focused Therapy (EFT), Dialectical Behaviour Therapy (DBT), mindfulness, collaborative problem solving, play therapy, attachment theory, and motivational interviewing.

-I provide parent workshops in the community on a variety of topics.
+We provide parent workshops in the community on a variety of topics.
 Shorter talks introduce a topic and provide a few tips.
 Longer workshops provide a more in-depth look at a topic and offer opportunities for parents to develop their own knowledge and skills.
-Please check my events page for upcoming workshops.
+Please check the events page for upcoming workshops, or contact us if you are looking for a speaker.